Implementing or scaling-up an option

 Implementing

 The implementation process entails identifying strategies to ensure a sustainable implementation of an option.
-Implementation strategies can take the form of interventions to address or take advantage of barriers and facilitators, or they could also be mitigation measures for the potential risks of implementing an option (e.g., risk-control or risk-management strategies).
+Implementation strategies can take the form of interventions to address or take advantage of barriers and enablers, or they could also be mitigation measures for the potential risks of implementing an option (e.g., risk-control or risk-management strategies).

 Open the question that is mostly related to your specific query, and more details about the question, examples and methodological approaches will be displayed.